iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.47.709/report.md

 > It has change my photo on reports which could be problematic for me.<br> :date: __2021-07-12 19:35:25__

-> I'm trying to open this application but everytime saying that Al hosan app stopping...i uninstalled and installed many times but it's same...please fix this issue as soon as possible Thanks<br> :date: __2021-07-12 19:32:37__

-> Not showing test status for two months, support numbers are always busy, support email inbox full and keep bouncing<br> :date: __2021-07-11 14:52:39__

 #### 1-star reviews